nnishiza/debian-knot/doc/reference.rst

 global-module
 -------------

-An ordered list of references to query modules in the form *module_name/module_id*.
+An ordered list of references to query modules in the form of *module_name* or *module_name/module_id*.
 These modules apply to all queries.

 ..
 NOTE::